rasundsbak/rtd-tutorial/docs/source/index.rst

 Run large language models through Educloud UiO
 ===============================================

 Here, you will learn how to set up your own virtual environment at the UiO Nvidia Cluster.
 This repo is a part of a course held as a part of Digital Scholarship Days 2025.
 The course is for employees at the University of Oslo.
-If you are in our interest group, `you may sign up here <https://www.ub.uio.no/english/courses-events/events/dsc/2025/digital-scholarship-days/01-run%20large%20language%20models%20through%20Educloud%20UiO>`_
+If you are in our interest group, `you may sign up here <https://www.ub.uio.no/english/courses-events/events/dsc/2025/digital-scholarship-days/01-run%20large%20language%20models%20through%20Educloud%20UiO>`_.
+AIs from Huggingface run on a Transformer architecture.
+The method we are going to use, Jupyter Lab is an effective way of showing what goes on behind the interface of the AI.
+You will learn how the language model is built, how the parameters are set, and what the output is like.
+We hope this will give you insight into how the AI of our times work.

 .. note::